 Transportation cards and Swiss rail passes for international visitors give savings when traveling on trains, buses, boats, trams, and cable cars in Switzerland.

 Travelers to Switzerland can save on transportation costs by using special travel cards and passes that are valid on trains, buses, boats, and cable cars.
 Many of the international offers include a half-fare travel card and free travel for children, which make these Swiss passes more valuable than most regular rail passes.
 The savings options are at first glance very confusing but the possible savings make it well worth working through the various savings deals.
-Omio is easy to use and often have great deals on train tickets.
+Trainline and Omio are easy to use and often have great deals on train tickets.
+SBB quotes half-fare prices as default.

 The Swiss international transportation savings offers are only available to travelers not resident in Switzerland or Liechtenstein and often must be bought outside Switzerland.
-Swiss residents and foreign travelers can enjoy many other savings on Swiss public transportation.
+Swiss residents and foreign travelers may enjoy many other savings on Swiss public transportation.

 A quick glance at the validity map (PDF map) shows that the international Swiss travel cards and passes are valid on virtually all modes of transportation in the Swiss parts of the Lake Geneva region.

 Savings Deals for International Travelers on Swiss Trains, Buses and Boats

 The basic savings options for international travelers, i.e. visitors not resident in Switzerland, are as follows:

 - Swiss Family Card – allowing children under 16 to travel for free with parents.